 Nikolai Kolchitsky was a frequent contributor to midcentury Soviet science and technology magazines.

-The Soviet state commissioned many impressive propaganda posters to celebrate the success of its space program.
+The Soviet state commissioned many impressive propaganda posters to celebrate the successes of its space program.